beltranrengifo/my-presence/README.md

 # My presence
-Send an HTTP request to automate my presence in the Woffu app
+Schedule HTTP requests to automate my presence in the Woffu app.